Use a red plate to lose a bit of weight: People who eat off them cut their intake by 40%. Daily Mail.

 Intense back pain and brittle bones at just 29 – all because I had a baby.
 Fiona Duffy.
 Daily Mail.

 This story talked about the relatively rare incidence of osteoporosis in pregnancy.
 Osteoporosis is most often thought to be a condition of post-menopausal women.
 However, bone density can drop temporarily in the late stages of pregnancy and breastfeeding, as the woman’s body provides calcium to the growing baby.
-Usually the body adapts – “levels of the hormonal form of vitamin D increase in order to enhance calcium absorption from the gut and also to encourage the breakdown of bone which is “reabsorbed” by the body as another form of calcium.”
+According to BWI, usually the body adapts – “levels of the hormonal form of vitamin D increase in order to enhance calcium absorption from the gut and also to encourage the breakdown of bone which is “reabsorbed” by the body as another form of calcium.”

 Experts are unsure why the problem occurs in some women, and not others.
 Studies have shown that the vitamin D hormone levels didn’t increase in some pregnancies.
 Or it is thought that some women who suffer with this, may have already had a lower bone density before the pregnancy.